BulgariaOfficial Name: Republic of Bulgaria

 LGBT couples do not have the same legal protections as heterosexual couples, and societal discrimination against LGBT individuals is widespread outside of larger cities.
 While violence against LGBT persons is rare, in general, public displays of affection should be avoided throughout Bulgaria.
 For more detailed information about LGBT rights in Bulgaria, you may review the State Department’s annual Country Reports on Human Rights Practices.
-For further information on Lesbian, Gay, Bisexual and Transgender (LGBT) travel, please read the US Department of State’s LGBT Travel Information page.
+For further information on LGBT travel, please read the US Department of State’s LGBT Travel Information page.

 ACCESSIBILITY: While in Bulgaria, individuals with disabilities may find accessibility and accommodation very different from what you find in the United States.
 Local law requires improved access to buildings for persons with disabilities, and new public works projects take this requirement into account; however, this law is rarely enforced in older buildings.
 Bulgarian law prohibits discrimination against persons with physical and mental disabilities in employment, education, access to health care, and the provision of other state services.
 In practice, however, the government does not effectively enforce these provisions.
 Societal discrimination persists against persons with disabilities.

 Public transportation and general commuting in Sofia and the rest of Bulgaria is nearly impossible for disabled individuals.
 Buses, trams, and trolleys are generally old, extremely crowded, and lack facilities for disabled travelers.
 Some newer vehicles claim to have access for disabled individuals, but in practice, access is extremely limited and disabled travelers must rely on fellow passengers to help them on and off the vehicles.
 The Sofia metro is the most accessible system for disabled individuals, but its reach is limited.
 Disabled travelers should consider traveling with a friend or family member who can assist them in navigating the transportation systems in Bulgaria.